coryburt/coryburt.github.io/_posts/2018-03-16-More-Python-Pitfalls.md

 So, we're now taking advantage of this scoping pitfall; having a mutable value for a default is useful here.&nbsp;

-Interestingly, this code now makes it possible to have multiple "accumulators;" you simply define an empty list for one in the calling code and add it as the second parameter in the call to _accumulate_bars_.&nbsp;
+Interestingly, this code now makes it possible to have multiple "accumulators;" you simply define a list for one in the calling code, (it must already exist before the first call), and add it as the second parameter in the call to _accumulate_bars_.&nbsp;
 Consider this sequence of calls to _accumulate_bars_:
 ```python
     print( accumulate_bars() )